tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - If the negotiated key exchange algorithm is ECDHE_ECDSA, behave as if the client had sent value {sha1,ecdsa}.

-Note: this extension is not meaningful for TLS versions prior to 1.2.
+Note: This extension is not meaningful for TLS versions prior to 1.2.
 Clients MUST NOT offer it if they are offering prior versions.
 However, even if clients do offer it, the rules specified in {{RFC6066}} require servers to ignore extensions they do not understand.